M-Strzelecki/OCRResearch/README.md

 ## Use
 ### ```basicPipeline.py```
-Basic project pipeline to get to separate csv file outputs used in later testing.
+Basic project pipeline to get two separate csv file outputs used in later testing.
 Here you will only need to change the file name for ``output_file`` and ``full_text`` every time to to make changes to preprocessing to save new results to a different file if you want to retain the results of previous tests. ``input_folder`` already has randomly selected sample images from [kaggle](https://www.kaggle.com/datasets/shensivam/nutritional-facts-from-food-label) unless you want to add your own, now you can just run the code.
 ```python
 input_folder = "./sample_images"